-The existing Low Density Residential One (LDR1-2) Zoning is not appropriate for the subject property as it does not support the planning objectives of the Town of Halton Hills Official Plan (i.e. currently NOT in conformity), which focuses transitioning character of Mill Street as an intensification corridor within a Major Transit Station Area.
-As such, a rezoning to the Medium Density Residential Two with special conditions (MDR2-Special) is necessary to bring the site 'into' conformity with the Medium Density Land Use Designation of the Town of Halton Hills Official Plan.
+The existing Low Density Residential One (LDR1-2) Zoning is not appropriate for the subject property as it does not support the planning objectives of the Town of Halton Hills Official Plan (i.e. currently NOT in conformity), which focuses on transitioning the character of Mill Street into a compact intensification corridor within a Major Transit Station Area.
+As such, the proposed rezoning to the Medium Density Residential Two with special conditions (MDR2-Special) is necessary to bring the site 'into' conformity with the Medium Density Land Use Designation of the Town of Halton Hills Official Plan.
 The Environmental Protection One (EP1) Zoning can also be removed from the subject property as CVC has confirmed that there are no hazards on the site.
-The following site-specific special conditions are being proposed as a part of the rezoning:
+The following site-specific special conditions are being proposed to the multiple-dwelling (also known as multiple-unit building) requirements as a part of the rezoning: